1. <div id="8sgz1"><ol id="8sgz1"></ol></div>

 Release date: Export PDF Favorites Scan

-• Research progress of miRNA regulation in differentiation of adipose-derived stem cells
+• Research progress on effects of high glucose microenvironment on biological activity of adipose-derived stem cells

 • Construction of injectable tissue engineered adipose tissue with fibrin glue scaffold and human adipose-derived stem cells transfected by lentivirus vector expressing hepatocyte growth factor